WC144 SeptOct 2025 - Magazine - Page 26

 data to facilitate these conversations, the Region is better prepared

-to estimate the emissions for proposed options.
-This will
+for proposed options.
+This will help the Region to assign

 to effect real change.

-in-depth institutional knowledge of each facility is essential to fulchange impacts.
+in-depth institutional knowledge of each facility is essential to fulTo explore more about the Region’s findings and how the

 ly understand the results of this tool and support decision-making.